laurence-trippen/Afanasy-Pools-Support/README.md

 With the Afanasy Pools Addin you can create pools and assign clients to them.
 When you create an Afanasy job, whether using the AfStarter or a software plugin, you can always specify a pool for rendering.

 The pools are more a superficial solution and are not stored in the **Afanasy's code**, so you don't see any pools in the [**Afanasy Web GUI**](http://cgru.info/afanasy/gui#web) or in the [**Afanasy Qt GUI**](http://cgru.info/afanasy/gui#page_top).
-If you are interested in how the workaround works, just look under: **'How does it work?'**

 ## CGRU - Afanasy Render Manager